-• Consider how you want to be contacted on these accounts, including who can tag you, direct message you, comment on/reply to your posts.
+• Consider how you want to be contacted on these accounts, including tags, direct messages, comments and replies.
 You may like to limit these in the days following publication.

-On Twitter
+On Twitter:

-- You could reduce notifications to only people you follow for the days following publication - If you are concerned a particular user may incite online abuse against you, mute their account and mentions of their account. - Turn on quality filters and disable notifications from accounts with a default photo and without a confirmed address or phone number.
-These attributes are hallmark signs of in-authenticity.
+- You could reduce notifications to only people you follow for the days following publication - If you are concerned a particular user may incite online abuse against you, mute their account and mentions of their account - Turn on quality filters and disable notifications from accounts with a default photo and without a confirmed address or phone number.
+These attributes are hallmark signs of inauthenticity. - You may wish to turn on Twitter's Safety Mode for the days following publication